Manama travel guide

 and other water sports.
 Because Bahrain's beaches are notoriously

 poor, Al Dar is a popular excursion for both locals and tourists in

 Though small, there are several beaches on Al Dar to choose from, none of which are overcrowded due to the strict limits regarding the number of visitors per day.
 The beaches are all clean and well-kept with good shower and ablution facilities, plus several decent restaurants and shops.
 The island is also known for its beach parties and a nightlife which in Bahrain terms is quite lively.

-Booking ahead is essential, as only 150 tickets to Al Dar are allocated per day, and international visitors are required to present their passports at the Port Office before embarking on the ferry to Al Dar.
-The Port Office is located in Sitra Fisherman's Port, a 20-minute drive from Manama.
+Booking ahead is essential, as only a few tickets to Al Dar are allocated per day, and international visitors are required to present their passports at the Port Office before embarking on the ferry to Al Dar.

 Jebel Al Dukhan and the Tree of Life

 Jebel Al Dukhanmeans 'Mountain of Smoke', named for the haze which often surrounds it on humid days.
 There are various undetermined caves in the area for visitors to explore.
 Roughly a mile (2km) away, the Tree of Life stands alone in the desert, its water source a complete mystery.
 The mesquite tree is said to be around 400 years old, and stands 32 feet (10m) high.
 There is nothing else nearby to see or do, however the mysterious tree is a popular sight for tourists in Bahrain.

 Every year the Bahrain International Circuit hosts its Grand Prix event, a round of Formula One races that see the world's top drivers zooming around a challenging track designed by Grand Prix legend Hermann Tilke.
 The Circuit features dramatic elevation changes and three areas for overtaking.

 Venue: Bahrain International Circuit; Date:14 - 16 April 2017; Website: www.formula1.com